Galatia, Kansas: Media

 Galatia is in the Wichita-Hutchinson, Kansas television market.

 Infrastructure

 Transportation

 NW 190 Road, a paved county road, runs east–west through Galatia.
 Another paved county road, NW 100 Avenue, runs north–south through the community.

 The Atchison, Topeka and Santa Fe Railway formerly operated a freight rail line that ran east–west through Galatia, but the line has since been discontinued.
+This line also provided passenger service via mixed trains which ran to Little River until at least 1961.
+As of 2025, the nearest passenger rail station is located in Hutchinson, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.